;

 DIY & Gardening Sales

-Persistent cold and wet weather delayed seasonal planting, while squeezed household budgets limited discretionary project spend.
+Warm and dry weather prompted seasonal planting, while squeezed household budgets were resilient as they increased their discretionary project spend.

-With a 12-month average decline of nearly xx%, the category remains structurally challenged ahead of the crucial spring trading period.
-Several factors contributed to this performance.
-Key factors that influenced this performance include:
+However, with a 12-month average decline of nearly -xx%, the category remains structurally challenged ahead of the crucial spring trading period.
+Especially as a range of rising costs are expected to put downward pressure of retailer’s margins.

 Big-ticket spending remains constrained